keyboardio/Kaleidoscope/README.md

 ## Using the plugin

-To use the plugin, we need to include the header, make sure we `use` the plugin, place macros on the keymap, and create a special handler function (`macroAction`) that will tell the plugin what shall happen when macro keys are pressed.
+To use the plugin, we need to include the header, tell the firmware to `use` the plugin, place macros on the keymap, and create a special handler function (`macroAction`) that will tell the plugin what shall happen when macro keys are pressed.
 It is best illustrated with an example: